kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ## Testing the Plugin

-### Test 1: Upload a PDF
+### Test 1: Upload a PDF to a site
-1. Go to Tools → PDF Upload Tool
+1. On any site, go to Tools → PDF Upload Tool
 2. Select a PDF file
 3. Try clicking "Upload PDF" WITHOUT checking the box
    - Should show error: "You must attest to the accessibility of this file before uploading"
+   - Should force you to select the PDF again (intentional friction!)
 4. Check the attestation box
 5. Click "Upload PDF"
-6. Should see success message and PDF appears in Media Library
+6. Should see success message, row is added to the table below, and PDF appears in Media Library

 ### Test 2: Verify PDF blocking
 1. Go to Media Library